clhynfield/why-mac-for-cf/README.md

 ## Lower TCO than PC

 - IBM in 2015:
-  - [‘Every Mac we buy is making and saving IBM money’ - IBM][1]
+  - [‘Every Mac we buy is making and saving money’][1]
-  - [IBM is able to support over 30,000 Mac users with an IT support ratio of 1:5,000][2]
+  - [Able to support over 30,000 Mac users with an IT support ratio of 1:5,000][2]
 - IBM in 2016:
-  - [IBM says it is 3X more expensive to manage PCs than Macs][3] (Saving up to $535 per Mac per four years in comparison to PCs
+  - [3X more expensive to manage PCs than Macs][3] (Saving up to $535 per Mac per four years in comparison to PCs )
-)

 [1]: http://www.computerworld.com/article/2998315/apple-mac/every-mac-we-buy-is-making-and-saving-ibm-money-ibm.html